Best used cars to buy now – our 2024 pre-owned performance favourites

 We love a properly sorted hatch, and here are four crackers that won’t break the bank but will put a big smile on your face every time you get behind the wheel.

 Central to the experience is a 2-litre engine making 197bhp, and it does so with a scream - few mainstream cars have revved as easily, or quite as high, as the Civic Type R. The whole car feels light and agile too, and while the steering is a little numb, Honda reliability makes ownership relatively painless.
-Prices currently start at under £3k, though £5k will get a very tidy and original example with good history.
+Prices have crept up in recent years, but the EP3 still decent value: expect to pay around £3000 for a leggy example, with well presented original cars commanding £9000.

 If a Golf’s too old or lacking in urgency then perhaps a modern classic like the Renault Sport Clio 182 would fit the bill.
-You’ll need to be quick, though, as good examples are being squirrelled away and it’s easy to see why: punchy performance (we recorded 0-60mph in 6.6sec), interactive handling and a reputation for being one of the last of the old-school hot hatches that’s still affordable.
-Make sure it’s had a cambelt change, check for worn synchros and watch for accident damage, and for £3k you can have a cracker.
+You’ll need to be quick, though, as good examples are now highly sought after and it’s easy to see why: punchy performance (we recorded 0-60mph in 6.6sec), interactive handling and a reputation for being one of the last of the old-school hot hatches that’s still affordable.
+Make sure it’s had a cambelt change, check for worn synchros and watch for accident damage, and for £5000 you can have a cracker.
+For around £12000 you can bag one of the limited-run Trophy editions, which with its sophisticated Sachs dampers and even sweeter dynamics is one of the all-time great hot hatchbacks.

-Our modern hatch is the previous-gen Ford Fiesta ST. And for good reason: a brilliant 197bhp turbo 1.6 four, entertaining handling, and it makes a good daily, too.
-Prices have now dipped under £6k, making it a fantastic bargain, though owning one can be a bit like having a fast Ford in the early 1990s – the internet is rife with stories of theft, so do your best to keep the car secure.
+Our modern hatch of choice is the Mk7 Ford Fiesta ST, and for good reason: with a brilliant 197bhp turbo 1.6 four-pot and entertaining handling wrapped up in a small, usable package, it was the small hot hatch to beat when new.
+Prices for have now dipped under £7000, making it a fantastic bargain, though owning one can be a bit like having a fast Ford in the early 1990s – the internet is rife with stories of theft, so do your best to keep the car secure.

 If you don’t need the practicality offered by a hatchback then something more sporting could be in order.
 Our pick for a useable classic here is Toyota’s first-generation MR2.
 It’s a characterful thing, with an excellent engine and a sweet mid-engined balance.
-Despite its age, parts availability isn’t a problem... although rust is.
-A Mk1 MR2 is never likely to be hugely valuable but it will gently appreciate while you enjoy driving it.
-And aside from the two generations of MR2 that followed (both also very tempting), what other mid-engined machine can you buy for under £5k these days?
-(No, we don’t want an MG F thank you very much.
+Despite its age, parts availability isn’t a problem...although rust is.
+The Mk1 MR2 has now garnered modern classic status and will continue to appreciate while you enjoy driving it.
+It's no longer a bargain with good examples starting from £8000, but the MR2 is an interactive and stylish mid-engined machine that seems more appealing as the years pass.

-If you’re after something brawnier, our pick of the modern classics would be TVR’s rowdy Tuscan.
+If you’re after something brawnier, our pick would be TVR’s rowdy Tuscan.
 Launched in 1999, all versions were powered by a straight-six, with outputs ranging from from 350 to 400bhp, and as you’d expect in something weighing little over a ton, performance is vivid to say the least.
 Early cars were pretty twitchy but suspension upgrades can tame them if done properly.
 Running costs can be high but you’ll be owning a piece of British sports car history.
-Prices are on the up and now start at around £27k.
+Prices are on the up and now start at around £25000.

-Even more modern is the Porsche Cayman R. Launched in 2011 and gone by 2013, it’s a relatively rare machine.
+More modern GT4 models aside, the Porsche Cayman R represents the mid-engined sports car at its visceral best with a wonderfully mechanical feel.
+Launched in 2011 and gone by 2013, it’s a relatively rare machine.
 It had 9bhp more than the 987 Cayman S and had been on a diet too, although speccing air con and a radio did put back some of the 55kg Porsche had shaved off.
-There was a limited-slip diff and some new aero, but it was the tweaked suspension that made it a step up from the S. It’ll be the most collectible and sought- after 987 Cayman.
-Right now one could be yours for £40k.
+There was a limited-slip diff and some new aero, but it was the tweaked suspension that made it a step up from the S. As the most collectable and sought-after 987 Cayman, a good R costs considerably more than an equivalent S model (expect to pay upwards of £30000), but few sports cars are as rounded, communicative and balletic to drive.

 Finally, there’s perhaps the purest sports car of all: the Lotus Elise.
-The earliest models are now 24 years old which is quite remarkable, not least because the Elise you can buy brand new from Lotus today isn’t that far removed from its ancestors.
+The earliest models are now 27 years old which is quite remarkable, not least because the brand new Lotus Emira can trace its chassis construction techniques to the innovate two-seat roadster.

-For most of us a supercar has to have a mid-mounted engine, and while our classic choice here might be a little light on the cylinder count, it makes up for it with a turbocharger and a low kerb weight.
+For some of us, a supercar must s to have a mid-mounted engine, and while our classic choice here might be a little short on cylinders, it makes up for it with a turbocharger and a low kerb weight.

-The Peter Stevens-styled Lotus Esprit Turbo lost some of the edginess of Giugiaro’s original, but by the late ’80s that design was in need of a refresh.
-Running gear still included the 2.2-litre 16-valve four-cylinder unit, now good for 215bhp and a 0-60mph time of 5.3sec.
-Good going for what is 2-litre diesel power these days...
+The Peter Stevens-styled Lotus Esprit Turbo lost some of the edginess of Giugiaro’s original, but by the late 80s that design was in need of a refresh.
+The Esprit's 2.2-litre 16-valve four-cylinder engine remained, but it was now good for 215bhp and a 0-60mph time of 5.3sec.
 A 264bhp SE was launched in 1989, bringing a sub-5sec 0-60mph time.
-Stunning looks, very decent performance, but a little on the fragile side.
-Prices start at just over £20k.
+With stunning looks, decent performance and a typically Lotus feel through the steering and chassis, the Esprit is deeply desirable but rather temperamental unless maintained properly.
+Prices start at around £25000

-There wasn’t much arguing in the office over our choice of the Audi R8 V8 as a modern-classic supercar.
-It simply has it all: looks, performance, road manners and surprisingly manageable costs for a supercar if you buy wisely.
-A future classic in the making?
-Time will tell.
-Early 414bhp versions start below £40k.
+There wasn’t much arguing in the office over our choice of the Audi R8 V8 as our modern-classic used supercar of choice.
+It simply has it all: looks, performance, an involving chassis and surprisingly manageable running costs for a supercar – if you buy wisely.
+It's almost certainly a future classic in the making, particularly when fitted with a manual gearbox, with early versions starting well below £40k.

 VW Golf GTI MK2 - Andy Gregory (VW Heritage)